Memory of the Designed Landscape

 The programmatic process provides several concrete case studies of different archives and archival approaches, ranging from an existing archive that urgently needs to find a home to an archive that has yet to be formed by bringing together several sub-archives.
 The cases each have their own scale and approach, a specific network and type of archive material.
 They each deal with specific aspects of the content-related, methodological and strategic aspects of the archive issue.

 The case studies represent the diversity of archives that characterize the landscape: an active firm with a living archive, a dissolved firm with a fragmented and disappearing archive, a municipal archive, and an archive of a spatial project encompassing multiple provinces.
-They offer the opportunity to explore possible solutions in small working groups for the acquisition, collection and disclosure, and to provide insight into bottlenecks.
+In each case, we worked with a team of independent researchers to investigate potential solutions for acquisition, collection, and accessibility.
+This team consisted of Marlies Brinkhuijsen, Imke van Hellemondt, Andrea Prins, and Lara Voerman.

 The network approach